nmenant/f5-101-lab-Mesos-Marathon/docs/f5-asp-and-controller/f5-asp-and-controller-usage.rst

   :align: center
   :scale: 50%

-if you are connected to the backend instances, it works as expected:
+If you are connected to the backend instances, it works as expected:

 .. image:: ../images/f5-asp-and-controller-access-asp.png
   :align: center